 Most title loans are for relatively small amounts (not usually near what the vehicle is worth) and for a short term.
-Depending on the age and condition, larger vehicles like SUV’s, trucks, and RV’s qualify for a larger loan amount.
+Depending on the age and condition, larger vehicles like SUV’s, trucks, and RV’s and some time boats qualify for a larger loan amount.

 Each individual has the right to decide what legal avenue works best for their financial situation.
 While this is the case, a large number of financial experts weigh in on whether title loans should be a consideration in a money pinch.
 Overall, the idea is to make sure consumers are aware of the consequences of non-payment (the lender keeps the car), and that the title loan company is in compliance with usury (not overcharging for lending) practices in the location where the loan is taken.
 They advise that the best practice is to fully investigate the company and get all information about the loan before the contract is signed.